-The H-1B Visa is the nonimmigrant employment visa most commonly used for the temporary employment of professionals and professors.
-An H-1B visa is designed for a foreign national who is or will be employed in a "specialty occupation," which requires
+The H-1B is the nonimmigrant employment classification most commonly used for the temporary employment of professionals and professors.
+H-1B status is designed for a foreign national who is or will be employed in a "specialty occupation," which requires

 - The theoretical and practical application of a body of highly specialized knowledge to fully perform the occupation